 We are not a Garden Centre or retail Nursery.
 Orders can be placed via our website and the collection option can be selected at the checkout.
 Your order will then be ready for you to collect during our normal opening hours which are Monday-Friday 07.30-16.30.
 Our plants are grown in fields that can be 2 miles away from our office so it is not possible to just turn up and select your own trees.

 Delivery Charges - The delivery charge is worked out from the weight and the size of the plant.
 We have several rates that apply to UK mainland addresses.
 A delivery charge of £9.95 is for all single tree orders. £11.40 if more than one tree. £15.00 charge for larger orders except in the case of the Espalier Fans and Step Over trained trees where this charge is between 40.00 - £57.00 depending on the delivery location.
 Once you have put together your order the delivery charge will show before payment.
 All orders are despatched in one delivery.

 To take advantage of a promotional code or gift voucher this must be entered into the redeem code box at the checkout.
 Discounts cannot be given once an order is completed and any codes have not been used.

-Size and shape of Bountiful apple trees for sale below.
+Size and shape of fruit trees for sale below.